pcdshub/pcdshub.github.io/source/overview.rst

 Motivation    The load process for each hutch is essentially identical.
 This
               should be handled in shared code with simple hooks for hutch-specific and experiment-specific additions.
-The best
-              alternaive is using ``IPython`` profiles which can get messy and hard to manage, as we would need to occassionally go around and rewrite boilerplate code.
+              This was chosen instead of supporting ``IPython`` profiles or massive ``beamline.py`` files because these can get messy and hard to manage.
+This avoids the procedure of going around to each deployment to update boilerplate code.

 How it works  A shared startup script is seeded with the contents of the
               ``conf.yml`` file.
 Shared operations are done the same way and